pandas-dev/pandas/doc/source/user_guide/groupby.rst

     * Filling NAs within groups with a value derived from each group.

-* **Filtration**: discard some groups, according to a group-wise computation that evaluates as True or False.
+* **Filtration**: discard some groups, according to a group-wise computation that evaluates to True or False.
 Some examples:

     * Discard data that belong to groups with only a few members.
     * Filter out data based on the group sum or mean.